astronoray/academic-site/content/publication/garner2025_5474/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: 'Figure 5 of Garner et al. (subm.).
-From left to right: the stellar velocities, gas velocities, and velocity differences across NGC 5474.
-The top row of panels shows the velocities, while the bottom row shows their associated uncertainties.
-The 20 arcsec red circle outlines the position of the putative bulge in each map centered at the origin.
-North is up and east is to the left.'
+  caption: 'Figure 5 of Garner et al. (accepted).'
   focal_point: "center"
   preview_only: false